The Dry Ten Martini Problem for Sturmian Hamiltonians: Tools for proving the injectivity of

-In the previous section we recognized the importance of the rational approximants, $\Halk$ and their spectrum $\sigma_{\alk}(V)$.
+We have already recognized the importance of the rational approximations, $\Halk$ and their spectra $\sigma_{k}(V)$.
 We also observed the significant role played by the continued fraction expansion of $\alk$,

-We write the sequence of coefficients above as a tuple $\co:=[0,0,c_{1},\ldots,c_{k}]$.
+We write the sequence of coefficients above as a tuple $\co(k):=[0,c_{0},c_{1},\ldots,c_{k}]$.
 Writing it in this form implies $c_{-1}=c_{0}=0$.
-That $c_{0}=0$ is clear from $\alk\in[0,1]$, whereas the role of the additional entry $c_{-1}=0$ will become clear later.
-We merely remark that $c_{-1}=0$ corresponds to level $k=-1$ (i.e., the root vertex) of the spectral $\alpha$-tree $\tree$.
-Next, we change our point of view.
-Rather than focusing on a single sequence of rational approximations, $\left\{ \alk\right\} $, of a particular $\alpha\notin\Q$, we need to consider the whole space of finite continued fraction expansions, as defined next. \begin{defn} [Space of finite continued fraction expansions]
+That $c_{0}=0$ is clear from $\alk\in[0,1]$, whereas the additional entry $c_{-1}=0$ corresponds to level $k=-1$ (i.e., the root vertex) of the spectral $\alpha$-tree $\tree$.
+Next, we change our perspective.
+Rather than focusing on a single sequence of rational approximations, $\left\{ \alk\right\} $, of a particular $\alpha\notin\Q$, we consider the whole space of augmented finite continued fraction expansions, and draw connections between its elements, as defined next.